20 - Records of the Anglo Jewish Community at LMA

 The organisation blossomed in the nineteenth century and is now one of international standing.
 The records deposited cover the period 1760-2004 and cover practically every facet of Jewish life and activity - immigration, anti-Semitism, education, public relations, Israel, legal matters, Shechita, the Holocaust and Yad Vashem, and community research and trade.
 In particular the records contain extensive information on the Board's deep interest and concern for the well-being of co-religionists overseas.
 There are files on conditions for Jews in Eastern Europe, the former Soviet Union, Germany and Austria, South America, South Africa and the Commonwealth.
 Some documents are written in French, German, Hebrew and other languages as well as English reflecting the highly cosmopolitan nature of the collection and the organisation.

 Archives across the religious spectrum have been deposited at LMA.
 The largest collections are from the United Synagogue (ACC/2712) and the Office of the Chief Rabbi (ACC/2805).
 The papers of Joseph Hermann Hertz (1913-1946), Israel Brodie (1946-1965), Immanuel Jakobovits (1967-1991) and Jonathan Sacks (1991-2013) form the bulk of ACC/2805.
 A smaller amount of material survives for Nathan Marcus Adler (1845-1890) and his son Herman Adler (1891-1911).
 The files of all three twentieth century Chief Rabbis contain papers on communal affairs, education, immigration, relations with other Jewish religious organisations, religious practices and belief, and correspondence with communal organisations as well as on developments abroad.
 Lord Jakobovits had a very friendly relationship with Margaret Thatcher who was Prime Minister for much of his term of office.
 His own personal high profile extends beyond the Anglo-Jewish community.
-The same is true of Professor Jonathan Sacks, who is a prolific author and a gifted speaker and broadcaster.
+The same is true of his successor, Professor Jonathan Sacks, who was a prolific author and a gifted speaker and broadcaster.
 His many books, articles, and papers have attracted wide attention.
 These records are only available with the permission of the Office of the Chief Rabbi.
 Researchers who are interested in the archives of the Chief Rabbi need his personal permission as well.

 The United Synagogue (ACC/2712, access by written permission only) is the largest Anglo-Jewish archive at LMA.
 The United Synagogue was formed by Act of Parliament in 1870 and today its activities lie at the heart of the community.
 Records from the oldest Ashkenazi synagogues in London - the Great, the Hambro, the New, the Bayswater and the Central Synagogues - form part of this collection, as well as records of most other member synagogues.
 The United Synagogue became involved in social, philanthropic and educational activities within the community and also created a Burial Board.
 Minutes, accounts, working papers, photographs, deeds and correspondence cover a vast range of religious and social activities.
 The United Synagogue works closely with other communal organisations and has some financial responsibilities for the Chief Rabbinate and the London Beth Din (ACC/3400, access by written permission only).
 The London Beth Din is now generally recognised as one of the Diaspora's most important and distinguished Batei Din.
 It gives advice on halachic matters and is the ecclesiastical authority on Kashrut and Shechita for the majority of Anglo-Jewry; it supervises religious conversions, divorces, adoptions and deals with determination on Jewish status.
 The Dayanim also arbitrate in cases of civil disputes.
 The records cover most aspects of work, particularly during the second half of the twentieth century, but do not inclu de personal papers.
 Researchers who are interested in the orthodox section of the community should also be aware of the archives of the Federation of Synagogues (ACC/2893) and the independent Western Synagogue (ACC/2911, access by written permission only).
 The Federation of Synagogues was created in 1887 by Samuel Montagu to bring together synagogues and chevras established by the newly settled Jews in the East End of London.
 These Jews, although Ashkenazim, found the practices of the newly formed United Synagogue incompatible with the customs and patterns of religious practice they brought with them from Eastern Europe and preferred to set up their own places of worship.